 Day 3 –Into the 'Green Heart' of Holland

 East of Delft is the area with many glasshouses that people call the “glass city”.
 Next you cycle along the Rottemeren lake area and over one of the oldest and lowest (almost 7mtrs/21ft below sea level) polders in Holland.
 You pass Gouda, a city famous for its cheese, candles and clay pipes.
 The historic town center is dominated by a number of ancient churches and of course the imposing and beautifully decorated town hall, standing right in the middle of the large market square.
 An excellent stop for lunch!
 The route continues south, along the winding River Vlist.
-After you pass the small river harbor town of Schoonhoven you eventually reach your hotel in the village of Bergambacht.
+Eventually, you reach your accommodation in the the small river harbor town of Schoonhoven.

 Day 4 -Loop tour to the Kinderdijk windmills